mavrickthiry/aecy/README-old.md

-# Hi 👋, I'm Aecy
+# Hi 🤙, I'm Aecy
 A passionate fullstack developer from **Belgium** 🍻 living in **France** 🥖.

-I represent myself as a ballon 🎈 and also a conceptor of virtual product for online games servers.
+I represent myself as a rocket 🚀 and also a conceptor of virtual product for online games servers.

 ## 📑 Contact
 [![Overflow](https://img.shields.io/badge/Stackoverflow-F58025?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/15290194)